bryce-seifert/listener/README.md

 metrics.
 It is written in Go with a [Fyne](https://fyne.io/) GUI for configuration, and runs in the system tray / menu bar.

-It was built by [Bitfocus AS](https://bitfocus.io) to drive machines from [Companion](https://bitfocus.io/companion) modules and other automation, and is released under the MIT License.
+It was built by [Bitfocus AS](https://bitfocus.io) to remote control machines from [Bitfocus Buttons](https://bitfocus.io/buttons) modules and other automation, and is released under the MIT License.

 > [!WARNING]